petraratkai/ISSIE_DrawBlock/src/Renderer/DrawBlock/Notes.md

 updated orientation map by creating a map with the inputportids and Left edge and the outputports and Right edge.
 I concatenate these maps together and add another entry into the map with the control port and Bottom edge.
 For the portordermap, I created a map mapping Left to inputportids, Right to outputportids and Bottom to the control port id.
 The output symbol is changed to initially have an STransform of {Rotation=Degree0; flipped=false} while the pororder and portorientation are updated respectively.

+Refactor:

+makeComp

+-Renamed makeComp to makeComponent
+-Renamed args to argument to make it more specific what it represents -Removed makeComponent function in makeComp as it is unecessary and instead made more readable variables to put into output component.